Joegrundman/nodeplanner/README.md

 On `index.html`, for development, all the scripts are individually sourced.
 Performance is pretty slow in this state

-Or, the concatenated javascript file is found in ´dist/wp.min.js´
+One copy of, the concatenated javascript file is found in ´public/dist/wp.min.js´

+this one is useful for checking the quality of the concatenated file without shifting to production settings

 On `index.html`, comment out all the javascripts (but not the libraries like jquery) and uncomment out the line: